Custom Gasket Manufacturing

 Our cutting capabilities for custom fabricated gaskets include Water Jet Cut, Laser Cut, and Die Cut processes.
-Ace Seal utilizes ultra-high-speed rotary die-cutting equipment to produce high-quality, high-volume, close tolerance parts.
-All die cut gaskets are available with permanent or semi-permanent pressure sensitive adhesive.
+Ace Seal utilizes ultra-high-speed rotary die-cutting equipment to produce high-quality, high-volume, close-tolerance parts.
+All die cut gaskets are available with permanent or semi-permanent pressure-sensitive adhesive.

 Waterjet Cut Custom Gaskets

-Water jet cutting is a process that utilizes water and abrasives which are pressurized to create a beam of fluid that will cut through almost any material.
+Water jet cutting is a process that utilizes water and abrasives, which are pressurized to create a beam of fluid that will cut through almost any material.
 Abrasives in the solution ensure the cut is swift and smooth with minimal edge burring and no material distortion.
 Water jet cutting is suitable for large production runs and is an efficient way to manufacture rubber gaskets with intricate shapes.

 Die Cut Custom Gaskets

 Die cutting involves using semi-automatic or automatic presses for die and kiss cutting from sheets of rubber or roll stock.
-Steel die cutting involves using a cylindrical die to perforate or cut gaskets from sheets or rolls of rubber.
+Steel die cutting utilizes a cylindrical die to perforate or cut gaskets from sheets or rolls of rubber.
 The die cuts through the rubber material and adhesive backing to create individual gaskets and is a suitable process for short and large production runs.